High-harmonic generation driven by temporal-mode quantum states of light: Conclusions

 \section{Conclusions}

-In this work, we have extended the theoretical framework for high-harmonic generation (HHG) driven by quantum states of light from the single plane-wave mode treatment of Ref.~\cite{gorlach2023} to a realistic temporal-mode description.
-This extension resolves conceptual inconsistencies in the previous treatment by removing the dependence on an infinitely extended, non-normalizable plane wave and bringing the analytical framework into full agreement with numerical simulations employing finite pulses.
+In this work, we have extended the theoretical framework for high-harmonic generation (HHG) driven by quantum states of light from the single plane-wave mode treatment of Ref.~\cite{gorlach2023} to a completely general multi-temporal-mode description.
+This extension enables the exploration of quantum-statistics effects under driving by any multimode quantum state of light, including arbitrary quantum correlations between the modes.
+At the same time, we have derived a correction factor to the HHG spectrum (easily extensible to any observable of interest) that quantifies the validity of the diagonal approximation, which is a key assumption in the previous treatment.
+This correction factor is independent of the quantum state of light (represented by its Husimi distribution in the current formalism).
+Finally, this formalism resolves conceptual inconsistencies in the previous treatment by removing the dependence on an infinitely extended, non-normalizable plane wave and bringing the analytical framework into full agreement with numerical simulations employing finite pulses.

-We have shown that the temporal-mode expansion introduces a correction factor $C_\ell(\alpha_m)$ to the HHG spectrum.
-For peak intensities of $I_\mathrm{HHG} \sim 10^{14}$~W/cm$^2$ typical of HHG experiments, this correction factor deviates from unity by less than $10^{-4}$ across the entire HHG spectrum, validating the diagonal approximation and confirming the accuracy of the single-mode result for HHG driven by pulses in arbitrary quantum states in free space.
+We have shown that the temporal-mode expansion introduces a correction factor $C_\omega(\vec{\alpha}_m)$ to the HHG spectrum.
+For a single temporal-mode and peak intensities of $I_\mathrm{HHG} \sim 10^{14}$~W/cm$^2$ typical of HHG experiments, this correction factor deviates from unity by less than $10^{-4}$ across the entire HHG spectrum, validating the diagonal approximation and confirming the accuracy of the single-mode result for single-atom HHG driven by pulses in arbitrary quantum states in free space.

 Our results demonstrate that the HHG spectrum can be computed by averaging semi-classical calculations over the Husimi quasi-probability distribution $Q(\alpha)$ of the driving field.
-The validity of the diagonal approximation implies that convolving this distribution with a Gaussian of unit width in $\alpha$ does not significantly change the HHG spectrum.
+The validity of the diagonal approximation also implies that convolving this distribution with a Gaussian of unit width in $\alpha$ does not significantly change the HHG spectrum.
 Since such a convolution corresponds to a classical statistical mixture of coherent states, genuine quantum effects cannot be observed in HHG under these conditions.
 The enhanced yield observed for states such as bright squeezed vacuum arises purely from their broader statistical distribution of peak intensities, not from quantum effects.
 A classical ensemble of pulses with the same intensity distribution would produce identical results.